bhargavchintam/docker-cluster/README.md

 5. To terminate cluster `docker-compose down` or `Ctrl+C`

 ## Note:
-Steps 1 to 4 will create an docker cluster to create images and run those images.
+Steps 1 to 4 will create an docker cluster to create images and run those images.</br>
 Here, we need to edit the `docker-compose.yml` file to as create the multiple docker images.

 This should run 2 python scripts.